schapirolab/slp-rep-cat/README.md

 Hippocampal Sleep-Replay Model Simulation of Category Learning Consolidation

-This is a hippocampal model (based on [Zhou et. al.2021](https://www.biorxiv.org/content/10.1101/2021.07.29.454337v1) and [Schapiro et. al. 2017a](https://cb17cd36-5a57-45de-9d66-0b98a3dc5be9.filesusr.com/ugd/b37d16_5edf4f04f8fb4f8eb717d38e4ca42c3e.pdf)), modified to perform sleep replay.
+This is a hippocampal model (based on [Zhou et. al. 2021](https://www.biorxiv.org/content/10.1101/2021.07.29.454337v1) and [Schapiro et. al. 2017a](https://cb17cd36-5a57-45de-9d66-0b98a3dc5be9.filesusr.com/ugd/b37d16_5edf4f04f8fb4f8eb717d38e4ca42c3e.pdf)), modified to perform sleep replay.
 During sleep, the model autonomously replays stimuli it learned through while awake and uses an oscillation-based learning rule during sleep in order to improve its own performance.
 This version is set up to simulate the structured satellite learning task from [Schapiro et al. 2017b](https://www.nature.com/articles/s41598-017-12884-5.pdf).

 ## How to run:
 1. Clone this repository to your computer.
 See instructons on how to do this [here](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository).